SuperOfficeDocs/crmscript/docs/api-reference/classes/NSPluginResponse/NSPluginResponse.md

 # NSPluginResponse

 PluginResponse exists to be able to respond with more than just a true/false, but also an explanation.
-Such an explanation can be displayed on for instance a disabled “Place Order” button.
+Such an explanation can be displayed on for instance a disabled "Place Order" button.